-- Our acquisitive strategy continues to add to Group profitability. - The fire security market is experiencing increased competition and downward pressure on prices. - We will continue to concentrate on the highest levels of customer service to mitigate this.
+- Our acquisitive strategy continues to add to Group profitability. - The fire security market is experiencing increased competition and downward pressure on prices. - We are experiencing cost increases across all our purchases which is putting downward pressure on margins. - We will continue to concentrate on the highest levels of customer service to mitigate this.